kriskros341/ThermalOverBT/README.md

-# Phomemo Printer Web UI
+# Phomemo Printer Web Application

 This project provides a web interface for Phomemo thermal printers.
 It consists of a Next.js frontend and a Python-based printing microservice.